Null5h4rk/CTF_Writeup/CloudSEK_CTF/README.md

-This is a CloudSEK Hiring CTF round one challenges where only the top 50 individuals will be selected for round 2.
+This is a CloudSEK Hiring CTF round one challenge where only the top 50 individuals will be selected for the next round.